isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution985.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-AZ DIGITAL ORDERING SOLUTION Version 1.0 - ( Mobile APP Ordering Solution Package )
+4100

 ### Support Level
-Up to Food Services for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Digital/ Online Ordering and Payment (Part 2)
+Company Name:FocusGuard Pte Ltd
+Web URL: www.focusguard.com
+Contact Hotline: 67666081
+Contact Email: info@focusguard.sg

 ### Contact Information
-10000
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.